 This is the most important step in the brewing process.
 It kills any bacteria, wild yeast and mold that can cause off-flavors in your beer.
 It’s important to sanitize everything that comes in contact with your beer.
 This step should take about 15 minutes.

 - 1.1.
 In a container, dissolve half (1 tbsp) of the One Step No-Rinse Cleanser into a gallon of warm water.
 Shake until the cleanser has completely dissolved.
-Save the other half of the cleanser for bottling.
+Note: Save the remaining One Step for bottling.

 - 1.3.
 Open and close the tap several times to sanitize the inner surface.

 - 1.4.
 Place your mixing spoon(s), measuring cup and can opener* inside the fermenter.
 Careful not to scratch the inside surface.
 Allow it to soak a minimum of 10 minutes.